Skip to main content

 • Section 2 : Initialization (e.g Database connection)

-• Section 4 : Starting the server
+• Section 6 : Keeping the server actively listening for client requests

 // ************************************************

-// <!-- Section 1 : Dependencies-->
+// Section 1 : Dependencies

 // ************************************************